 - No cash value.
 Even if you cancel the MRTA policy early, you may get back only a certain % of the premium paid (or zero when nearing the last years of the MRTA policy).

-- Expensive cost for the MRTA if factored into your home loan would approximately double.
+- May be an expensive cost for the MRTA if factored into your home loan would approximately double.

 - E.g. RM500,000 protection: 35,000 (factored into home loan) / Additional RM175 per month for home loan payments.

-- MRTA can be moved to another property when you sell and buy a new property, with some difficulty and paper-work and only for convention non-Takaful MRTA policies.
+- MRTA can be moved to another property when you sell and buy a new property, with some difficulty and paper-work and only for conventional non-Takaful MRTA policies.